swartn/sam-vs-jet-paper/data_retrieval/README.md

 NOTE:

-Some of the data servers require authentication credentials, that you will need to have.
+1) Some of the data servers require authentication credentials, that you will need to have.
 Specifically for the CMIP5, CFSR, CCMP and ERA-Interim data - see below.

 Also note that these scripts generally worked when I tried them in May 2015, but since webpages are dynamic, I can't help it if data moves or the scripts no longer work.
-Indeed, there are no guarantees whatsoever, see the license file.
+Indeed, there are no guarantees whatsoever, see the [License](../License) file.

+2) uflx fields must be land masked to exactly reproduce the result in the paper.
+   This is done in the scripts here for R1, R2 and 20CR, but will have to be done manually for the other 3 reanalyses.

 Authentication requirements
 ---------------------------